Rays vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ryan McMahon and the Colorado Rockies take the field on Tuesday at Tropicana Field against Zack Littell, who gets the start for the Tampa Bay Rays.
+Josh Lowe and the Tampa Bay Rays hit the field on Wednesday at Tropicana Field against Austin Gomber, who is starting for the Colorado Rockies.
 First pitch is at 6:40 PM ET.

-The Rays are the favorite in this one, at -250, while the underdog Rockies have +200 odds to play spoiler.
-The over/under is 9 runs for this matchup (with +100 odds on the over and -120 odds to go under).
+The Rays are the favorite in this one, at -275, while the underdog Rockies have +220 odds to play spoiler.
+The over/under is 8.5 runs for the contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.